Taskmaster's New Year Treat 2026 line-up: Confirmed contestants

 Five courageous celebrities are stepping up to the challenge.

-But that isn't all, with Taskmaster revealing a brand new quintet of star contestants for its New Year Treat, which is set to return over the festive period with a two-episode special – a first for Taskmaster.
+But that wasn't all, with Taskmaster revealing a brand new quintet of star contestants for its New Year Treat, with the celebrities hailing from all corners of the entertainment world.

 Taskmaster's New Year Treat 2026 line-up